profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 Crafts-people work their crafts.
 The endeavour of taming the heart’s unruly nature – there’s an art in that.
-Outwardly we may find ourselves in confusing circumstances but inwardly we remember that cultivating skilfulness is our primary task.
+Outwardly we may find ourselves in confusing circumstances, but inwardly we remember that cultivating skilfulness is our primary task.
 With careful, constant observation we learn to recognise the heart’s unruliness.
 ‘If only the weather was warmer!’
 ‘If only the weather was cooler!’
 We don’t reactively judge